Amoebawp/kasm-kitty/README.md

 # Layouts

-Default layout is set Tall - master & stack.
+Default window layout is **Tall** - master & stack.

-You can switch layout to get to the Splits layout.
+You can switch the layout to **Fat**, which will work the same way.

+The third available layout is **Splits**.

-In this mod, you can control where the new window will be opened.
+In this mod, you can dictate where a new window will be opened.

   - To split the selected window vertically press `ctrl + v`